benj-chen/Curriculum2020/PID.md

 Using just P and D (aka iFactor = 0), you can get a really fast PID.
 However, when pushing pFactor and dFactor far enough, it sometimes occurs that the brake will wind up bringing the system to a halt just before or after the desired value, preventing it from going further.

 This results in a consistent, final error.
 This means we need something grows larger the longer an error exists.
-Looking up at the formula, if there is a consistent error over a long enough period of time, I will grow and eventually becomes large enough that it can overcome the brake.
+Looking up at the formula, if there is a consistent error over a long enough period of time, I will keep growing and eventually becomes large enough that it can overcome the brake, reaching the finish line.
+In the context of PID, the dt appropriate scales the error to the time passed.

+iFactor is kept small because we only want I to show its influence at the very end of the adjustment.
+When iFactor is made larger, I begins to quickly show its influence and can create some pretty spastic behavior in the PID that you don't want.

+If a PD system is doing fine without an I term, there's no need for it; simpler is smarter.
+In theory, a control system is possible with just an I term, but this is vastly inferior to just a PD loop, although perhaps appropriate in certain cases (judged as they come).

 ### PID in Code